 Leading capability and competence

 However, any kind of learning can quickly go off-course without clear direction as to where new skills should be applied, which is why strong leadership is crucial to successfully leveraging capability and competence.
 At Salesforce, for example, we’ve embedded a yearly V2MOM process (which stands for Vision, Values, Methods, Obstacles and Measures), launched by a company-wide kick-off by CEO Marc Benioff.
 This is an opportunity to intentionally cascade and align the things we want to focus on, individually, as teams and across the company, to truly create value.

-As Margaret Nienaber, COO, Standard Bank, summarised: "We’ll continue to foster a growth mindset with emphasis on ensuring we take every single employee in the organization with us on this journey of personal growth and adjusting to the future needs of the clients."
+As Margaret Nienaber, COO of Standard Bank, summarised: “We’ll continue to foster a growth mindset with an emphasis on ensuring we take every single employee in the organization with us on this journey of personal growth and adjusting to the future needs of the clients.”

 Implicit within Margaret’s quote above is Standard Bank’s intentionality in creating the right culture, ensuring every single person involved is along for the ride and open to learning.
 This bodes well for its success.

 Unfortunately, when I’ve seen digital change management programmes go awry in the past, it’s been because the focus has been on building the technology in time for a ‘go-live’ date and forgetting to engage all the different teams of stakeholders needed from the start.
 As I said in the second part of this blog, the real stars in business transformation are always the people.